lucchesi-sec/cybersec-projects/powershell-automation/README.md

 | `Get-LowDiskSpace.ps1`               | Checks local fixed disks for low free space below a specified threshold.                 |
 | `Clear-TemporaryFiles.ps1`           | Identifies and optionally deletes files from common temporary locations (use with caution). |

+> **Note:** For detailed information on parameters, examples, and full descriptions for any script listed above, please use the `Get-Help` cmdlet from within the `scripts/` directory.
+For example: `Get-Help .\Get-SystemInfo.ps1 -Full`

 ## Usage

 1.  **Navigate to the Scripts Directory:**